loelschlaeger/optimizeR/README.md

 #> - ucminf::ucminf
 ```

-Optimizers that are implemented in packages which are not installed yet
-are only shown here after you install the required packages (for
-instance using the convenience function `install_optimizer_packages()`).

 But in fact any optimizer that is not contained in the dictionary can be
 put into the `{optimizeR}` framework by setting `which = "custom"`
 first…